nileshmailbook/smtp/README.md

 ## Description

-# This package allow user to create own smtp in existing project and allow sending mail through it.
+# This package allow user to create own smtp in existing laravel project and allow sending mail through it.

 #simply call /smtp route and fill the details of your smtp and and tested on their.